opensearch-project/index-management-dashboards-plugin/DEVELOPER_GUIDE.md

 - `yarn start --no-base-path`

   Starts OpenSearch Dashboards and includes this plugin.
 OpenSearch Dashboards will be available on `localhost:5601`.

+- `yarn start --no-base-path --no-watch --server.host="0.0.0.0"`

+  Starts OpenSearch Dashboards and includes this plugin.
+This setup is suitable for running tests using `Cypress` on `localhost:5601`.

 ### Test